arangodb/arangodb/Documentation/DocuBlocks/Rest/Cursors/post_api_cursor.md

 case it allocates too much memory.
 A value of *0* indicates that there is no memory limit.

-@RESTBODYPARAM{bindVars,array,optional,object}
+@RESTBODYPARAM{bindVars,object,optional,}
-key/value pairs representing the bind parameters.
+An object with key/value pairs representing the bind parameters.
+For a bind variable `@var` in the query, specify the value using an attribute with the name `var`.
+For a collection bind variable `@@coll`, use `@coll` as the attribute name.
+For example: `"bindVars": { "var": 42, "@coll": "products" }`.

 @RESTBODYPARAM{options,object,optional,post_api_cursor_opts}
 key/value object with extra options for the query.